Pulp and paper

 - stop destructive forest management

-- encourage environmentally, socially responsible production and consumption of paper products, that are credibly certified
+- encourage environmentally, socially responsible production and consumption of paper products, that are credibly certified, and transparency across the full supply chain

-- Conserve and restore forests and other ecosystems (wetlands, peatlands and grasslands)
+- Conserve High Conservation Value (HCV) habitats and restore forests and other ecosystems (wetlands, peatlands and grasslands)